StatisKit/StatisKit/doc/user/test.rst

     If your port :code:`8888` is already used, replace this number in these command lines and instructions given by another one (e.g., :code:`8889`).

-On your computer from a SSH server
+On Your Computer From a SSH Server
 ==================================

 To reproduce the various examples from a **SSH** server, you can type the following commands in a shell: